 Batgirl has been tracking down her arch-enemies, Deathstroke and David Cain, for the past few months.
 In the Batcave, Nightwing confronts Cassie and says that she can’t be trusted because she is a former League of Assassins leader.
 Dick starts fighting Cassie until Batman and Robin enter and break them up.
 Bruce tells Dick to back off and show respect to Cassie since she is family again.
 Dick angrily storms away in complete disagreement.
 PS.
 Dick is probably also extremely angry since last time he saw Bruce, Bruce was insane and super-powered and nearly killed him (during Superman/Batman #53-56).
 We must also buy into the fact that Nightwing has made a rather miraculous recovery from the assault.
 I wouldn’t rule out magickal healing.

-–NOTE: DC Universe: Decisions #4 doesn’t tell us who wins the Special Primaries that have been going on for nearly two months.
+–NOTE: In a reference in Supergirl Vol. 5 #44 and also referenced in several other issues.
+DC Universe: Decisions #4 doesn’t tell us who wins the Special Primaries that have been going on for nearly two months.
 However, we know the winner is the Bruce Wayne-backed Martin Suarez (Democrat).
-We know this because he will soon appear as the President, first in Supergirl Vol. 5 #44 and then in multiple issues after that.
+We know this because he will soon appear as the President, first in Supergirl Vol. 5 #44 and then in multiple issues that follow.

 Over a month ago, Batman and the Outsiders learned that the evil Jardine corporation (in conjunction with Brother Eye) was attempting to create alien monsters on the moon.
 This plan was thwarted, but one alien was proven to exist.
 The Caped Crusader was given a tip from Looker that pointed him in the direction of a seedy Gotham club called Charlemagne where a parasitic Jardine alien is supposedly feasting on unlucky clubbers.
 The last three pages of issue #9 show the inner workings of Club Charlemagne and the gross alien doing just exactly what Looker said.
 Over a month has passed since Batman first learned about the Jardine alien, but finally, the always busy Batman is ready to investigate.